mrtnvgr/grawler/README.md

 Check PR and issue URLs state

-> For a List of supported websites, check out [this](https://github.com/mrtnvgr/gitfrog) repo
+> For a list of supported websites, check out [this](https://github.com/mrtnvgr/gitfrog) repo

 ## Usage